March 23, 2017 - Yonder

 Almost always, the conman will have several of his accomplices acting as though they are tourists themselves.
 These accomplices will do a lot of yelling and celebrating as though they are winning game after game.
 Meanwhile the conman, acting as though he is frustrated, looks on.

-Curious, you may walk up to the table to see what’s going on.
+Curious, you may walk up to the table to see what’s happening.
 When you see that other people are winning money, you may naturally want to get in on the action.
 However, while you’re concentrating on the game at hand, the fake tourists pickpocket you.
-They get away with your wallet and cash before you even know what hit you.
+They get away with your wallet, credit cards, and cash before you even know what hit you.

 The best way to avoid this scam is to go in with the understanding that any table game on the street is not on the up and up.
 Never stop, not even to watch others playing.